-If the highest priority network fails, the FailSafe and cluster database memberships will continue using just the next priority network, but the CXFS kernel membership will fail.
+If the highest priority network fails, the FailSafe, cluster and CXFS kernel memberships will continue using the next priority network.
+(However, if private network failover has not been defined for CXFS, then the CXFS kernel membership will fail.)

 CXFS Recovery Issues in a Cluster with Only Two Server-Capable Nodes